 Terry lit a cigarette and sat back in his chair.

 ‘We’ve just got started, Mike.’ he said.

 Mike had big dreams, but he was glad Terry was there to keep things calm and even.
-The work was getting started, but he wanted it to start there and then.
+The work was getting started.

 David watched the video on repeat.
 He looked past the man on the screen, focused on the details behind him.

 He noted the furniture, and the colour of the paint on the walls.
 David wrote the details in the blank pages of the ledger he carried everywhere.He contacted his handler, Larry, through My Little Pony message board, where he left a message and waited for his phone to ring.